kishanpatel789/kp_data_dev_site/content/posts/003_DeleteYourOldTweets.md

         └── ...
 ```

-This file contains info about each of your Tweets like when you posted the Tweet, how many times it was liked, and, of course, the text content itself.
+This file describes each of your Tweets, like when you posted the Tweet, how many times it was liked, and the message of the Tweet.
 But the most important part is the Tweet ID.
-We use the ID to target the Tweets we want to delete.
+We use the ID to target Tweets for deletion.

 ### 2. Become a Twitter Developer
 Go to the [Twitter Developer Portal](https://developer.twitter.com/en/portal/dashboard) and use your existing Twitter account to log in.
 You'll likely be asked to pick an access level.
 For this small project, the "Free" access level should suffice.